Picking a Healthy Lifestyle that Works for You DLS blog

 You don’t need to run 10 miles/day to see results.
 Moderate exercise includes, but is not limited to: biking at a slow pace (5-10mph), canoeing, ballroom dancing, gardening, walking briskly, water aerobics, etc.

-Add in muscle-strengthening activities
+Add in Muscle-Strengthening Activities

-While everyone’s specific sleep needs are different, the National Sleep Foundation recommends that adults aim for 7-9 hours/night.
+While everyone’s specific sleep needs differ, the National Sleep Foundation recommends that adults aim for 7-9 hours/night.
 Getting enough sleep helps increase concentration and memory skills, while sleep deprivation increases your risk for high blood pressure, heart disease, and stroke.
 Insufficient sleep has also been strongly linked to higher rates of depression and stress.

 Too much refined sugar can wreak havoc on your health and energy levels, so be aware of how much you are consuming.
-Sugar sneaks into some unlikely places, like store-bought pasta sauce, cereals, ketchup, and sandwich bread.
+Sugar sneaks into unlikely places, like store-bought pasta sauce, cereals, ketchup, and sandwich bread.
 So check for added sugars always, and keep the sweet treats to a minimum.
 Or, better yet, have some fresh, whole fruit instead!

 It is very easy to overeat – and overdo – your daily calories if you aren’t aware of portion sizes.
 Check out www.healthyeating.org for a guide, and always be wary of portions when eating at a restaurant.
 You are almost guaranteed to consume 2-3 (if not more) times the recommended portion size when eating out.

-Check your hunger at the door
+Check Your Hunger at the Door

 For more DLS, check out other blogs and visit us on FacebookLinkedInInstagram, or YouTube!